The latest stop on my quest to watch every single Best Picture winner involved some Kevin Costner butt. A LOT of Kevin Costner butt, actually.

 Digging deeper, Wolves was enjoyable, and I dug it for everything it did right and even for its sillier moments, i.e. Costner’s voiceovers.
 When you’re watching a film where one character is isolated in the middle of nowhere (here, the undeveloped western frontier), hearing a character provide a voiceover is like listening to someone narrate his or her entire day.
 It can get pretty tiresome, to say the least.
 He talks about the possibility of other military folk finding his post.
 He wonders if he’ll stay in the frontier forever.
 He questions whether he remembered to set the DVR to record The Amazing Race.
 If Dunbar existed today, he’d be that annoying, oversharing Facebook friend you have (Which one, amiright?).

 But throughout the course of the film, we find out that Dunbar is a likable guy.
 He’s even a lover of animals.
-We castaway533watch Dunbar attempt to feed a wolf.
+We watch Dunbar attempt to feed a wolf.
 Then he tries again.
 And again.
 And then they’re besties.
 On paper, it sounds horribly boring, but at least his new friend wasn’t a volleyball with a face painted on it, right?

 It’s far easier to poke fun at this, so I guess that’s the direction this review is taking.
 Cue Costner’s ass.
 If I was alone in the frontier in 1863, you can almost guarantee that I’d be walking around in my birthday suit.
 Dunbar, I don’t blame ya, pal!
 I’m just thankful that Costner spared us on the full-frontal – because not everything has to be done “for the art.”